The liver is the largest internal organ in the body. Its main functions are to:

 To prevent the spread of viral hepatitis, thorough hand-washing by medical personnel who come into contact with contaminated utensils, bedding, or clothing is critical.
 Health care workers should be vaccinated, as they are at higher risk for infection due to exposure to people who are infected.

 While there are no effective treatments for liver cirrhosis, its progression can be greatly reduced by complete abstinence from alcohol.
 Caution should also be taken when considering the use of medications, including over-the-counter and herbal medications, that can worsen liver disease.
 For example, people with cirrhosis should discuss with their doctor how much acetaminophen* they can take safely because acetaminophen is metabolized by the liver.
 Sometimes anti-inflammatory medications need to be avoided.

-Treatment is mainly focused on complications and may include salt restriction to combat fluid retention, diuretic medications ("water pills" that help get rid of excess water in the body), at times a low-protein diet, and vitamin supplements such as vitamins K, A, and D. Itching may be controlled with special medications.
+Treatment is mainly focused on complications and may include salt restriction to combat fluid retention, diuretic medications ("water pills" that help get rid of excess water in the body, such as furosemide), at times a low-protein diet, and vitamin supplements such as vitamins K, A, and D. Itching may be controlled with special medications.
 Laxatives may be prescribed to speed up removal of toxins from the system.
 In some cases, a liver transplant may be necessary.

 All material copyright MediResource Inc. 1996 – 2024.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Liver-Disorders